-During April and May 2020-the onset of U.S. COVID-19 pandemic restrictions-3.4 million firearms were sold, a 75% average increase from the same period in 2019 (Small Arms Analytics, 2020ab).
-During this period, both perceiving guns as a source of safety and concerns about government overreach were significant drivers of firearm purchase interest (Kerner et al., 2022).
+Connecting Guns as Historical Source of Group Dominance and Collective Empowerment to Modern Firearm Attitudes significant drivers of firearm purchase interest (Kerner et al., 2022).
 However, in the next two-month period, the rate of increase in firearms sold nearly doubled.
-In June and July 2020-the onset of nationwide, multiracial protests against systemic racism in U.S. policing-4.5 million firearms were sold, a 140% average increase from the same period in 2019 (Small Arms Analytics, 2020cd).
-While typical concerns about government overreach did lead to a large increase in firearm purchase interest at the onset of the COVID-19 pandemic, gun purchase behavior showed even higher increases during the months when the racial status quo was threatened and group power conflict was made highly salient (see Kerner et al., 2022 for discussion).
+In June and July 2020-the onset of nationwide, multiracial protests against systemic racism in U.S. policing-4.5 million firearms were sold, a 140% average increase from the same period in 2019 (Small Arms Analytics, 2020c; d).
+While typical concerns about government overreach did lead to a large increase in firearm purchase interest at the onset of the COVID-19 pandemic, gun purchase behavior showed even higher increases during the months when systemic racism was made visible, remained salient, and put the racial status quo under threat (see, Kerner et al., 2022 for discussion).